-Bisleri Installs Ozone Disinfection Chambers Outside Mumbai Hospitals to Stop the Spread of COVID-19
+Bisleri installs Ozone Disinfection Chambers outside Mumbai hospitals to stop the spread of COVID-19

 Pure medical grade ozone is produced through ozone generators placed outside the chamber and a permissible amount is dispersed through an outlet fixed to the ceiling inside the chamber.
 Every health worker has to wear a mask before entering the enclosure and remain inside for a minimum of 30 seconds with both hands stretched apart.
-The spray decontaminates the clothes and other exposed parts of the body and sanitizes the person before entering and exiting the hospital
+The spray decontaminates the clothes and other exposed parts of the body and sanitizes the person before entering and exiting the hospital.
+"We are committed to joining efforts in the fight against COVID-19 and seek to support as many hospitals and healthcare professionals we can with our resources and capabilities," said Ramesh J. Chauhan, Chairman, Bisleri International Pvt.
+Ltd. while speaking about the facility.

 - READ MORE ON: